Creating a Sub-Folder

 -

-drop-down list, drag and drop a further folder into the folder to create a sub-folder.
+From the Add Job drop-down list, drag and drop another folder into the SMART folder you just created.

 -